beothorn/presentationHeroesGuideToDevTools/static/README.md

 I am a developer, and I like to create.

+Currently I am a fullstack developer working for metronom.

+Metronom is the company providing IT solutions for Metro.

+Metro is a b2b company in the food sector.
+It is a Cash and Carry that provides goods and services to hotels, restaurants and so on.

+Inside Metronom we have a big microservices ecossystem.
+We have the main website were the customers can shop online, we have the companion app, support for the clients websites and among all of those we have DriverApp, the team I am currently allocated to.

-I am currently a fullstack developer in the app used by drivers delivering goods for the Metro Cash and Carry.
+The DriverApp is the app used by the truck drivers to manage the deliveries.

-The DriverApp lives inside the ecossystem of microservices inside Metronom and Metro, and is the bridge between deliveries and the rest of our system.

-The actual app is a ReactApp packaged with Cordova, with a backend using Spring Boot, Java, Scala and Cassandra.
+Driverapp is a ReactApp packaged with Cordova.
+On the backend we are using Spring Boot, Java, Scala and for persistence Cassandra.

-The app is used by the drivers to load the articles to be delivered in the truck, controlling the deposits and returns, getting the signature from the clients, generating delivery summaries among other stuff.
+## Slide with depot image

+The day of the truck driver starts on the depot.
+There they get a list of all the goods that they need to load on the truck.

+As they load the goods they scan these codebars using the app.

+After everything is loaded they can start the tour.

+## Slide with truck unloading goods

+When the driver gets to each client they need to mark the article as delivered and get the signature from the client, and the payment if aplicable.

+Every time the driver finishes a delivery the system generates a summary and sends it to the client and to the stores email.

+At the end of the day the driver needs to go back to the depot to leave returns and deposits and then they finish the tour.

+At this point a new day summary is sent to the store.

+But lets tal about bugs.

 ## Everything is fine when everything is fine